phase2/devtools-examples/drupal8/README.md

 To get your private key into the build container, volume mount your key into the container at `/root/.ssh/devtools.key` and it will be processed accordingly.

 `~/.ssh/id_rsa:/root/.ssh/devtools.key`

+!!!
+NOTE !!!
+If your private key has a name other than `id_rsa` then use that key in the volume mount above.